 “N Berman Ltd” is probably a mistake, since “M Berman Ltd” was the costumer at that address who worked on countless films made in Britain.
 Their name on the label was written in an ornate blackletter typeface, so the “M” could have been mistaken for an ornate “n”.

 Later they add, “The jacket has been altered after use in later productions.”
 This explains the silk gauntlet cuffs that weren’t in Thunderball and are a different shade of black that the lapels.

 The colours of the dinner jacket as seen in Thunderball and the dinner jacket sold at Bonhams are different.
 In Thunderball the dinner jacket appears to be midnight blue, or even a slightly lighter navy blue.
 It is one of the few occasions where one of Bond’s many midnight blue dinner jackets looks obviously blue on screen rather than black.
-Sean Connery wore a suit that resembles this dinner suit to the You Only Live Twice premiere, where it shows up in photos as an even brighter blue.
-However, the Bonhams listing states that this dinner suit is black, and in their brightly lit photos it does not look blue.
+Sean Connery wore a suit that looks identical to the Thunderball dinner suit to the You Only Live Twice premiere, where it shows up in photos as an even brighter blue.
+However, the Bonhams listing states that their dinner suit is black, and in their brightly lit photos it does not look blue.
 Midnight blue is so dark that it is often mistaken for black, but in this case it seems that Bonhams is correct in their description and the suit they sold is black.